cloonix/cloonix.github.io/content/blog/20250827_git_sops_age_env_management.md

   - security
 ---

-## Secure Your Environment Files with Git, SOPS, and age

 Managing secrets in code is challenging.
 You want your `.env` files under version control, but you definitely don't want to expose sensitive information.
 I explored solutions like [Infisical](https://github.com/Infisical/infisical), but found that self-hosting a production-ready platform was overkill for my simple Docker Compose projects.
 After some back-and-forth with AI, I finally arrived at a straightforward approach that fits my needs: [SOPS](https://github.com/mozilla/sops) and [age](https://github.com/FiloSottile/age).

 SOPS and age let you safely store and version-control sensitive files (like `.env`) in your git repository.
 SOPS encrypts your secrets using age keys, so only authorized people can decrypt them.
 This way, you keep secrets secure while still tracking changes and sharing configs with your team.